MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-get-started.md

 # Sustainable workloads

+This section of the Microsoft Azure Well-Architected Framework aims to address the challenges of building sustainable workloads on Azure.
+Review the provided guidance that applies Well-Architected best practices as a technical foundation for building an operating sustainable solutions on Azure.

 ## What is a sustainable workload?

 The term _workload_ refers to a collection of application resources that support a common business goal or the execution of a common business process, with multiple services, such as APIs and data stores, working together to deliver specific end-to-end functionality.